Can of Worms (film): Plot

 Nick is stunned when multiple aliens arrive with various offers for Mike.
 Katelyn visits Mike's house and becomes aware of the aliens.
 Mike prepares to make a deal with one of the aliens to be taken off the planet, but the aliens retreat as a Thoad – a dangerous alien that enjoys capturing rare specimens – approaches.
 Nick's young brother Jay unexpectedly arrives and is sucked into the stargate by the Thoad, and taken to the alien's home planet.
 Barnabus says the Thoad will continue capturing specimens until he finds the perfect one.

 The children ask Scott to act as bait for the Thoad in order to get through the stargate to the Thoad planet, where the Thoad is safe from intergalactic authorities.
 Scott is initially skeptical about the children's alien claims, but they convince him that he is the perfect specimen for the job.
 The stargate opens to pull Scott in, briefly allowing Barnabus and the other children to go through it as well.
 Barnabus and the three children end up in a cave where the Thoad keeps his zoo of captured species from other planets.
 Among the specimens is an alien identical to the ones Mike described in his stories, although he is not sure how he could have knowledge of such a creature.
 The Thoad, in his human form, confronts Barnabus and the children.

 The Thoad transforms into his frog-like alien form, but is then temporarily contained within a cage.
 Mike uses the Thoad's key to release the captured specimens, including Scott and Jay.
 Barnabus and the children return to Earth, but the stargate stays open long enough for the Thoad to follow them.
 Barnabus contacts the intergalactic police to have the Thoad arrested.
-Before the Thoad could drag Mike into the stargate Barnabus barks for the first time just as the police comes.
+Before the Thoad could drag Mike into the stargate Barnabus barks for the first time just as the police come.
 At a football game, Barnabus informs Mike that his transmission has been deemed accidental and that Earth is classified again as a protected planet.
 Though Barnabus offers to take Mike with him, Mike accepts that Earth is his home and says farewell to his friend.